 In order for there to be a legal sale of a property in Ecuador and it be recorded by the Municipality where the property is located in, you as the Buyer are ALWAYS far better off to have your own Attorney (rather than the Seller’s Attorney) write the very necessary “Minuta” document that will put the property in your name.
 The reason why this is so important, is because the formal property sales agreement should be principally written with your own interests in mind as the buyer (even exclusively so, if/when possible), being that you are the buyer and to be the new property owner for going forward purposes – the seller really only needs assurance that your money is green, and little other protection mechanisms besides that.
 Naturally, you also need to pay the Municipality costs as well as Notary fees associated with your property purchase in Ecuador, as and when they become necessary for clearances, permissions, registrations and verifications, during the property purchase process.
 Of course, these fees and costs depend fully on the Municipality where your property is situated in Ecuador, as well as on what the tax assessed value of the property is in comparison to the actual purchase price that you are paying for it, and whether there are/were any outstanding taxes or other debts owed with respect to your property.

 What any Ecuadorian Real Estate Attorney needs in order to be able to represent you for the Real Estate Closing itself, is the former (past) Escritura and/or Minuta of the current owner’s past purchase of the property, plus color copies of each the Buyers’/Sellers’ Identifications (i.e. Foreign Passport or Ecuadorian Cedula).
 The Ecuadorian Real Estate Closing process generally takes around 2-4 weeks to complete, from start to finish, depending on how quickly the Seller/Buyer are in providing the necessary documents, required information and/or answering any questions that may arise, as you and they move through the process to effect the change in property ownership to your name.
+This can also be done via a Power of Attorney, where you sign and notarize such a document appointing your Ecuadorian Attorney to handle the purchase (or sale) of your Ecuador Real Estate Property on your behalf, without you even needing to be, come or stay in Ecuador to do so – see as follows for a clickable link to another article I wrote on “CuencaHighLife” about that particular theme specifically: https://

 Payment for buying/selling a property in Ecuador is usually made via bank wire transfer (international wire transfer is generally more typical in the case of Expats).
 And, so as to pay Real Estate Attorney fees and/or fees to reimburse your representing Ecuador Real Estate Attorney for Municipality costs or Notary Fees that are prepaid by your Attorney on your behalf, those are usually made payable via either personal check, cash in hand or a cash deposit made to the bank account of the representing Attorney with respect to your Ecuador Real Estate Closing.